Xert Full Glossary with Description

 Fatigue represents a reduction in an athlete’s ability to produce power.
 It either manifests as a reduction in Maximal Power Available (short-term fatigue) or a reduction in fitness signature values (long-term fatigue).
 Short-term fatigue recovers during an activity whereas long-term fatigue does not, or does so very slowly.

-Two principles a fatigue are the foundation of Xert:
+Two principles of fatigue are the foundation of Xert:

 1. Fatigue reduces power